Inside the NCB is a blue dial. And the purpose of this dial is to let you simulate your body’s natural resistance.

 Adding resistance stops the current immediately, letting you use your grounding products more safely.
 But, how much current should the NCB resist?

-If you’re new to this subject, the dial is already set to maximum resistance, so you don’t have to do anything to make it work.
-However, if you’re an expert, you can use the blue dial to set the resistance according to your specific needs.
+If you’re an expert, you can use the blue dial to set the resistance according to your specific needs.

 This is also super helpful if you’re testing the amount of current flow in the body after a specific exposure.